 One of many common questions we often receive from product designers is "What temperature range can polyurethane withstand?".
 Depending on the chemistry, thermoset polyurethanes can typically withstand a wide range of temperatures, unlike thermoplastics and rubber.
 From arctic tundras to dry, hot deserts, this customizable material can often maintain its original shape and physical properties even in the harshest conditions.
-However, there's a few conditions designers must consider while designing with thermoset polyurethane.
-In this post we will discuss the importance of temperature range in your design and how it can potentially affect your product's performance.
+However, there are a few conditions designers must consider while designing with thermoset polyurethane.
+In this post, we will discuss the importance of temperature range in your design and how it can potentially affect your product's performance.

-Standard thermoset polyurethanes can typically withstand temperatures between -80°F to 200°F. However, some polyurethane chemistries can have higher tolerance to temperature, as high as 300°F. Outside of these temperatures, thermoset polyurethanes will tend to weaken or degrade over time.
+Standard thermoset polyurethanes can typically withstand temperatures between -80°F to 200°F. However, some polyurethane chemistries can have a higher tolerance to temperature, as high as 300°F. Outside of these temperatures, thermoset polyurethanes will tend to weaken or degrade over time.

 Operating temperatures typically refer to the range of temperature that a material can withstand, while successfully performing its role in an operation.
 In other words, it's not just about surviving the temperature, but instead, executing a task in that temperature.
 As such, operating temperatures will be defined by the application's environment, as well as the length of exposure to that environment.
 When making a material choice, it is very important to validate the physical properties that will not be compromised under the expected environmental conditions, during operation.

 Luckily, thermoset polyurethanes come in many shapes and forms.
-Depending on the chemical composition of the materials backbone, a designer can often have the flexibility to specify a wide range of operating temperatures.
+Depending on the chemical composition of the material's backbone, a designer can often have the flexibility to specify a wide range of operating temperatures.
 For example, TDI-backed polyurethanes tend to have higher operating temperature ranges, than MDI-backed polyurethanes.
 Take Durethane XL as an example, this powerful material was engineered with a poly-carbonate backbone to perform in the harshest conditions.